Deglobalization: 2008–Present: contemporary wave of deglobalization

 The two major phases of deglobalization are not identical twins.
 The two phases of deglobalization were equally triggered by a demand shock during a financial crisis.
 Both in the 1930s and in the 2000s the composition of trade was a second key determinant: manufacturing trade bore the brunt of the contraction.
 One important finding is that country experiences both during the Great Depression and Great Recession are very heterogeneous so that one-size-fits-all policies to counter negative impacts of deglobalization are inappropriate.
 In the 1930s, democracies supported free trade, and deglobalization was driven by autocratic decisions to strengthen self-sufficiency.
-In the 2010s, political institutions are just as significant, but now democratic decisions such as the election of President Trump with an America First agenda and Brexit drive the deglobalization process worldwide.
+In the 2010s, political institutions are just as significant, but now democratic decisions such as the election of U.S. President Donald Trump with an America First agenda and Brexit drive the deglobalization process worldwide.
 Indeed, while the industrialised countries in the 2010s avoided the pitfalls of protectionism and deflation, they have experienced different political dynamics.